Mohamed-Motaz/Distributed_Web_Crawler/README.md

 - ### **WebSocket Server**
-    The load balancer of choice is HaProxy.
+    The client facing servers use websockets to communicate with their clients.
 The following highlights its main functionalities:
-    - Be able to establish and maintain websocket connections between the client and the websocket servers.
+    - Responsible for establishing and mainting active websockets with the clients.
-    - Handle up to 50,000 (variable) concurrent connections at a time.
+    - Responsible for cleaning up and closing all connections that have been idle for over a (variable) amount of time.
-    - The main reason I chose HaProxy over Nginx is because HaProxy fits my needs as a load balancer perfectly.
-Nginx would be overkill, and HaProxy uses Round Robin, which in my case, makes sense, since I wan't the websocket connections to be balanced amongst all websocket servers.
-It also supports websockets out of the box, so it was a perfect fit.
+    - Publish jobs to the Assigned Jobs Queue if no results could be found in the cache.
+    - Consume done jobs from the Done Jobs Queue and send them over to the clients.

+    Why I chose websockets:
+    - The main reason I chose websockets is well, because they are trendy!
+Obviously not just that, but I had 2 other choices, polling every 5 seconds or so with normal HTTP request-response, or use [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events#:~:text=Server%2DSent%20Events%20(SSE),client%20connection%20has%20been%20established.).
+Both would have been fine, but that is only because in my system, client requests usually take a few seconds up to a few minutes to complete, so polling wouldn't cause much overhead.
+I decided to stick with websockets though since I wanted to go with a more general solution that (in case requests actually only do take a few hundered milliseconds to be processed), and avoid having to constantly poll the server, which in some cases would actually cause more overhead than just maintaining one TCP connection over the client's lifecycle.

 - ### **Cache**
-    The load balancer of choice is HaProxy.
+    The cache of choice is Redis.
 The following highlights its main functionalities:
-    - Be able to establish and maintain websocket connections between the client and the websocket servers.
-    - Handle up to 50,000 (variable) concurrent connections at a time.
-    - The main reason I chose HaProxy over Nginx is because HaProxy fits my needs as a load balancer perfectly.
-Nginx would be overkill, and HaProxy uses Round Robin, which in my case, makes sense, since I wan't the websocket connections to be balanced amongst all websocket servers.
-It also supports websockets out of the box, so it was a perfect fit.
+    - Serve as a key value store, where each key has a set [TTL](https://en.wikipedia.org/wiki/Time_to_live)
+    - Each key is a url, and its value contains the depth crawled, and the crawled websites 2D list.
+    - Eg. If a client asks for "google.com", with a depth of 2, then the cache must contain "google.com" with atleast a depth of 2, so the client can be served immediately without any additional delay.

+    Why I chose Redis:
+    - The main reason I chose Redis is because it supports clustering and replication, (I can implement it in the future), and it seems like a fairly popular choice, so why not?

 - ### **Message Queue**
-    The load balancer of choice is HaProxy.
+    The message queue of choice is RabbitMq.
 The following highlights its main functionalities:
     - Be able to establish and maintain websocket connections between the client and the websocket servers.
     - Handle up to 50,000 (variable) concurrent connections at a time.
     - The main reason I chose HaProxy over Nginx is because HaProxy fits my needs as a load balancer perfectly.
 Nginx would be overkill, and HaProxy uses Round Robin, which in my case, makes sense, since I wan't the websocket connections to be balanced amongst all websocket servers.
 It also supports websockets out of the box, so it was a perfect fit.